 MAREK MIS / SCIENCE PHOTO LIBRARY MAREK MIS / SCIENCE PHOTO LIBRARY

 Polarised light micrograph of Epistylis sp. protozoa.
-They are sessile (they cannot move about on their own), and bind to surfaces by secreting a cement-like substance.
-They feed using oral discs covered with cilia (microscopic hairs) which they use to draw food in.
-They are a common parasite on fish, binding to their scales or gills, and producing red sores.
+They are sessile, meaning they cannot move around on their own and need to attach to a surface.
+They are a common parasite on fish, binding to their scales or gills and producing red sores.
+They have a short oral disc for feeding and a rigid stalk.
 Magnification: x330 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.